 Although there are many benefits of Micro SaaS, this business model is not without its unique drawbacks which you need to be mindful of when starting out 🤔

-Here are some of the main challenges of Micro SaaS you’ll want to be aware of:
+Here are some of the main challenges or drawbacks of Micro SaaS you’ll want to be aware of:

 Let’s jump into the details on each of these challenges and find out how best to mitigate them.